sadsonmk/alx-low_level_programming/0x0D-preprocessor/README.md

 The file 1-pi.h is a header file that defines a macro named PI as an abbreviation for the token 3.14159265359.

+The file 2-main.c is a program that prints the name of the file it was compiled from, followed by a new line.